Customize Your Environment#

 pip install --requirement /tmp/pip_requirements.txt

-Assuming that this image is published to a public repository on Docker Hub, use the following declaration format to configure an experiment, command, or notebook:
+Assuming this image is published to a public repository on Docker Hub, configure an experiment, command, or notebook with:

 environment: